-The Report of the Chancellor to the Senate, referred to in Article II, Section 3f, contemplates a statement of the University's response to Senate recommendations received since the last such report.
+The Report of the Chancellor to the Senate, referred to in Article II., Section C. 6. of the Faculty Senate Constitution contemplates a statement of the University's response to Senate recommendations received since the last such report.
 It is also contemplated that the Report shall contain references to issues pending from previous years.
 Such references may include a request by the Chancellor that the Senate determine whether its recommendation remains in effect.

 B. Official Reaction to Senate Committee Reports and Other Actions

 University officials wishing to state their views on committee reports which have been submitted to the Senate may do so either (1) at a meeting of the Senate, if the official has floor privileges or has been granted floor privileges by majority vote of the Senate for that purpose, or (2) in writing, communicated to the Chair of the Senate.
 In the event that the latter alternative is selected, the communication or a summary thereof shall be read by the Chair of the Senate, or the Chair's designate, to the Senate and its contents or a summary thereof shall be published as part of the minutes of the meeting at which it is read.

 A. Digital Resources

 The Faculty Senate’s digital resources, including the Senate email list, the all-faculty email list, and the firstname.lastname@example.org email address, are to be used solely for official Faculty Senate communications.